librity/ft_minishell/agile/checklist.md

 ### Executor

 - [ ] Search and launch the right executable (based on the `PATH` variable or using a relative or an absolute path).
-- [ ] Your shell must implement the following builtins:
+- [ ] Your shell must implement the following built-ins:
   - [ ] `echo` with option `-n`
   - [ ] `cd` with only a relative or absolute path
   - [ ] `pwd` with no options